Is a Fraud Alert or Credit Freeze Better?

 2. Extended fraud alert

 If you’ve been a victim of identity theft, you can set up an extended fraud alert.
-It lasts for seven years and can be renewed indefinitely as well.
+It lasts for seven years and can be renewed indefinitely.
 In addition to documents proving your identity and mailing address, you’ll need to present an official identity theft report.

-Bureaus will accept either a report filed with the Federal Trade Commission (FTC) or a police report.
+Bureaus will accept either a report filed with the Federal Trade Commission (FTC) at IdentityTheft.gov or a police report.
 We recommend filing both.